 The 2026-27 season is the most likely first season under the new deal, which would put the first Disney+ Champions League matchday in September 2026.
 The exact start date is being confirmed by both UEFA and Disney.

-Yes.
-The reported deal covers all three UEFA club competitions: the Champions League, the Europa League, and the Conference League.
-Every match in all three competitions would stream on Disney+ in the United States.
+Yes per the current reporting.
+The deal covers all three UEFA club competitions as a single package: the Champions League, the Europa League, and the Conference League.
+Every match in all three competitions would stream on Disney+ in the United States, replacing the package Paramount Plus has carried for the last several seasons.
+Disney+ would become the single streaming home for European club football's full midweek schedule.

 What happens to Paramount Plus and the Champions League?